Code-Institute-Submissions/North-West-Golf-Society/README.md

 #### gallery.html
 No errors/warnings.
 #### contact.html
-Initially an error was found regarding having a heading had a h1 tag that was not a top priority heading - edited to h2 tag - fixed.
+Initially an error was found regarding having a h1 tag that was not a top priority heading - edited to h2 tag - fixed.
 ### CSS
 This has passed through validator - no errors/warnings.